 - Idiopathic Scoliosis is an abnormal sideward curvature of the spine with no known cause.

 - It affects an estimated seven million people in the United States, most commonly girls.

 - One out of every six children diagnosed with scoliosis will eventually require active medical treatment.

 National Scoliosis Awareness month, advocated by the Scoliosis Research Society (SRS), will help to educate children, parents and health care providers about scoliosis.
-As a SRS member, I worked to have Mike Pence, Governor of Indiana, declare June Scoliosis Awareness Month in Indiana.
 Our goal is to help others understand, recognize and treat the complexities of spinal deformities such as scoliosis.

 How do I know if my child has Scoliosis?